-The sorcerer’s eyes trace the mysteries whorled in the blade as though they are familiar and he nods.
+The sorcerer’s eyes trace the mysteries whorled in the blade.

 “I do.
 My father won it in battle ‘fore I was born.
 Gave it to me when I was ten winters.”
 He raises his eyes to Martin.
 “Wait.
 You said your… GREAT grandfather?!”

 “Poeyeh?”
 Emerald eyes sweep the horizon behind Martin as if he’d become transparent.

 “We went into the ground near the end of July thereabouts,” the brujo says.
 He seems to be speaking from far away.
 “Eighteen an’ seventy-eight.”

 “Jonas Shoonka Noompa, you are in the Pueblo of Sandia.
 The city you see grown up around us to the south and west is Albuquerque, New Mexico.
 Today is the thirteenth of September and the year is two thousand twenty-seven.
 We have watched over you for a hundred and forty-nine years.”